taylorlowery/scwx-challenge/README.md

 ```

 ## Assumptions
 For the purposes of this challenge, I assumed that all text input would be submitted as .txt files, and that the strings in the text input would be separated by standard english whitespace (ex: spaces, tabs, and newlines).
-I did not attempt to account punctuation in this implementation, so punctuation characters are counted as part of a word(ex: "Hello!" is counted as a 6-letter word).
+I did not attempt to account for punctuation in this implementation, so punctuation characters are counted as part of a word(ex: "Hello!" is counted as a 6-letter word).
+Lastly, if there multiple words that tie for the longest length, the last word is printed.

 ## Description of Solution
 This solution centers around a Transposer class (transposer.py) that makes use of the methods in lib.utils.py to get all the .txt text files in a given directory, open and read each .txt file, find the longest string in each file, and transpose(reverse) that longest string.
 Finally, it prints the longest string and its transposition.
 Future improvements to this class could include methods for cleaning txt files before searching for the longest word (for example, to remove punctuation) or a different schema for splitting text than whitespace (for example, to accommodate Lao and Vietnamese documents).